Cachet, Markham

 Cachet (Pronunciation: cash-AY) is a neighbourhood within northwestern Markham, Ontario, Canada.
 It is bounded by 16th Avenue to the south, Major Mackenzie Drive East to the north, Warden Avenue to the east and Highway 404 to the west.

 The area is a residential development that has replaced farmland that once defined the area.
 The residents of Cachet consist mostly of middle to upper-income families and the housing consists of large single family homes.
 The Cachet Centre is a small strip mall that services mainly to local residents.
-There is also an Asian shopping centre at the intersection of Woodbine Avenue and Markland Street, called King Square.
-The population of the community is predominantly Chinese and small minority of European heritage.
+There is also an Asian shopping centre at the intersection of Woodbine Avenue and Markland Street, King Square.
+The population of the community is predominantly Chinese with European and South Asian minorities.

 The Rouge River and Berczy Creek flows through the community.
 This neighbourhood is also home to Ashton Meadows Public School, St. Monica Catholic Elementary School, and St. Augustine Catholic High School.
-The Ashton Meadows community consists of government housing.
+The Ashton Meadows community and the Kin Village disability community consists of government housing.
 Many students who attended Ashton Meadows Public School go on to Pierre Elliott Trudeau High School, located at Berczy Village, on Bur Oak Avenue and Kennedy Road.
 Many students who attended St. Monica Catholic Elementary School go on to the nearby St. Augustine Catholic High School.